-8 tips for doing business with European buyers in the cosmetics ingredients sector
+10 tips for doing business with European buyers of natural cosmetic ingredients

 To be successful in exporting your cosmetics ingredients to European buyers, there are particular characteristics that you must pay attention to.
-Here we highlight 8 characteristics.
-If you and your staff master these characteristics, you will increase your chances of becoming a successful exporter and staying successful.
+Here we highlight 9 characteristics.
+If you and your staff master these characteristics, you will increase your chances of becoming and remaining a successful exporter.

 Contents of this page